-● Adds touch input to Mac apps
+● Added touch input to Mac apps

-● System controls
+● Digital system controls

 ● Virtual Function keys

-What is the Touch Bar
+What was the Touch Bar?

 This feature first appeared in October 2016 on the fourth-generation 13-inch MacBook Pro and 15-inch MacBook Pro.
 The entry-level 13-inch model did not have this feature, opting instead for a traditional line of physical Function keys.